Hashimkhann1/linkedin-flutter-clone/README.md

 - Profile UI is completed.
 - UI is completed.
 - Authentaction is completed.
-- Working on user profile data to save and update on firestore
+- Working on user profile about to update.